History of lesbianism: France

-There was alleged lesbian relationship between Anne, Queen of Great Britain and her courtier Abigail Masham, Baroness Masham.
+There was allegedly a lesbian relationship between Anne, Queen of Great Britain and her courtier Abigail Masham, Baroness Masham.

-Anne Seymour Damer, was an English sculptor.
-Once described as a 'female genius' by Horace Walpole, she was trained in sculpture by Giuseppe Ceracchi and John Bacon.
-Influenced by the Enlightenment movement, Anne was an author, traveller, theatrical producer and actress, as well as an acclaimed sculptress.
-She exhibited regularly at The Royal Academy from 1784 to 1818.
-She was a close friend to members of Georgian high society, including Horace Walpole and the Whig politician Charles James Fox.
-It is believed that Damer was a lesbian and was in a relationship with the actress Elizabeth Farren.

-Catherina Boevey was a lesbian philanthropist.

 Lady Catherine Jones' decision not to marry, and her close relationships and cohabitation with women throughout her life and into her death, merit speculation that she was a lesbian.
-The frustratingly minimal surviving documentation of her life make this difficult to assert with confidence.
-Nevertheless, one can make logical connections that the 'close union' she shared with Kendall, and with Astell, were not entirely platonic.
+The frustratingly minimal surviving documentation of her life makes this difficult to assert with confidence, but readers can read her 'close unions' with Kendall, and with Astell, as not entirely platonic.

 Germany

 Catharina Margaretha Linck was a Prussian woman who for most of her adult life presented herself as a man.
 She married a woman and, based on their sexual activity together, was convicted of sodomy and executed by order of King Frederick William I in 1721.
 Linck's execution was the last for lesbian sexual activity in Europe and an anomaly for its time.

 Sweden

-The question of Christina, Queen of Sweden's sexuality has been debated, even as a number of modern biographers generally consider her to have been a lesbian, and her relationships with women were noted during her lifetime; Christina seems to have written passionate letters to Ebba Sparre, and Guilliet suggested a relationship between Christina and Gabrielle de Rochechouart de Mortemart, Rachel, a niece of Diego Teixeira, and the singer Angelina Giorgino.
-Some historians assert she maintained non-sexual, lesbian, or bisexual relationships during the course of her life depending on which source is consulted.
+The lesbian relationships of Christina, Queen of Sweden (b.
+1626) were noted during her lifetime.
+She never married.
+Christina seems to have written passionate letters to and slept in the same bed with Ebba Sparre.
 According to Veronica Buckley, Christina was a "dabbler" who was "painted a lesbian, a prostitute, a hermaphrodite, and an atheist" by her contemporaries, though "in that tumultuous age, it is hard to determine which was the most damning label".